JPETTomography/j-pet-framework-examples/VelocityCalibration/README.md

 `DeltaTFinder_velocityCalibFile_std::string` - file name with results which will be created at the end of analysis, which later has to be provided to estimateVelocity program

 Another, separate program (`estimateVelocity.cpp`) has been written to estimate effective velocity of signal inside the scintillator based on file `results.txt`.
 This program draws the dependence between the position and the mean value of Gaussian function for a given scintillator.
 Later a polynomial (pol1) function is fitted to this points and p1 parameter of this function is treated as a effective velocity of signal.
+This program takes as an argument file path to the file with results produced by framework module.

 ## Additional info
 To run `VelocityCalibration` module properly one has to create velocity calibration file with `0` value as the effective velocity of light inside the scintillator which is used by `HitFinder`.
 This file is read in `HitFinder` and it was not possible to turn off loading of previous effective velocity calibration.